What is CPR Training –

 C – Chest Compressions

-Make sure the victim is lying on a
+Make sure the victim is lying on a flat surface.

 Position yourself the side of the victim (if possible, your navel is parallel to the victim’s nipples)